-The Research Group enjoys substantial archives including the South West Literary Collection (with papers relating to Ted Hughes, Daphnie Du Maurier, John Fowles, John Betjeman, Agatha Christie, Henry Williamson and others) and the Bill Douglas Centre for the History of Cinema and Popular Culture.
-As well as locally-based writers hosted under the Royal Literary Fund Fellowship scheme and Arts Council funded residencies.
+The Research Group enjoys substantial archives including the South West Literary Collection (with papers relating to Ted Hughes, Daphne Du Maurier, John Fowles, John Betjeman, Agatha Christie, Henry Williamson and others) and the Bill Douglas Cinema Museum, as well as benefitting from locally-based writers hosted under the Royal Literary Fund Fellowship scheme and Arts Council funded residencies.

 Significant research publications

 - Sinéad Moynihan: "Other People's Diasporas": Negotiating Race in Contemporary Irish and Irish-American Culture (Syracuse University Press, 2013)